| Crates.io | ratatui-image |

 Query the terminal for the font-size in pixels.

 If there is an actual graphics protocol available, it is necessary to know the font-size to be able to map the image pixels to character cell area.
-The image can be resized, fit, or cropped to an area.
-Query the terminal for the window and columns/rows sizes, and derive the font-size.
+Query the terminal with some control sequences for either the font-size directly, or the window-size in pixels and derive the font-size together with row/column count.

 Render the image by the means of the guessed protocol.